Home / Blog / SpyFu Keyword Research: Step-By-Step SEO & PPC Guide 2026

 Export keywords with realistic competition

 Select 50 to 100 keywords from your filtered list and export them as a CSV file.
-Open the file and add columns for your own notes like content angle, target URL, and priority level.
 Cross-reference each keyword with your existing content to identify gaps where you have no page targeting that term.
 These gaps become your content roadmap for the next 30 to 90 days, turning spyfu keyword research into actual articles and landing pages that compete directly with the domains you analyzed.

 Step 3.
 Steal PPC insights from ads and keywords

 SpyFu's paid search data reveals what your competitors spend money on, which tells you what actually converts for them.
-When a business runs Google Ads campaigns for months or years, they've already tested which keywords drive sales and which headlines get clicks.
-You can skip that expensive testing phase by analyzing their proven ad strategies and building campaigns around keywords they've validated with real budgets.
+This SpyFu PPC tutorial section shows you how to skip expensive ad testing by analyzing proven ad strategies competitors have validated with real budgets.

 Pull competitor ad copy and test variations